celestium-space/asterank/README.md

 Asterank has been featured by BBC News, Popular Science, and other media.

+## Artificial Mind Fork

+This repo is Artificial Mind's fork of asterranks.

+The goal is to be able to embed the front page in [celestium-frontend](https://gitlab.com/artificialmind/mind-future/celestium/celestium-frontend/-/tree/dev)

+A couple of things have happened to make this possible:

+- port from python2 -> python3
+- put in docker
+- populate db automatically on startup
+- prefix all URLs with `/asteranks/`
+- replace some dead URLs
+- remove exoplanet data

+To run this project locally, just `docker-compose up`

+Docker containers are also built and pushed to registry from CI/CD.

+**The rest of this README is from the original project**

 ## The basics

 Asterank is configured to run with virtualenv.
 Virtual environment setup: